petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 * Save CPU cycles.
 The spammer is actually checked and blocked before WordPress starts building the page.
 * If you keep track of how many visitors your site has, either by using Google's Analytics, WP-Stats or any other one, it will give you a cleaner statistic of visits your site receives.

-This plugin is fully compatible with other anti-spam plugins.
-I run this plugin in combination with WP-Spam and Akismet.
+This plugin is fully compatible with other anti-spam plugins, I have tested it with WP-Spamfree and Akismet.

 == Installation ==

 The AVH First Defense Against Spam plugin can be installed in 3 easy steps: